-Potential impacts of a activities, products and services on biodiversity Aspects Possible Impacts Pollution (introduction of substances that do not occur naturally in the habitat, coming from specific and non-specific sources) Direct Impact (Phase: Construction and operation) - change in the quality of water, air, soil; habitat reduction; mortality of individuals.
+Potential impacts of activities, products and services on biodiversity Aspects Possible Impacts Pollution (introduction of substances that do not occur naturally in the habitat, coming from specific and non-specific sources) Direct Impact (Phase: Construction and operation) - change in the quality of water, air, soil; habitat reduction; mortality of individuals.
 Introduction of invasive species, pests and pathogens Direct Impact (Phase: Construction) - reduction of habitats, competition between species, gene flow reduction.
 Species reduction Direct Impact (Phase: Construction and operation) - biodiversity reduction, impact on the food chain, reduction in reproduction rates, competition between species, reduced sources of nourishment, shelter and reproduction.
 Conversion of habitats Direct Impact (Phase: Construction and operation) - habitat fragmentation, reduced shelter, reduced food sources and reproduction rates, increase in fauna and flora susceptibility to exposure.
 Characteristics Reflection Extension of impacted areas The extent of impacted areas varies according to the size of the project, but in general it is restricted to the Direct Influence Zone (DIZ).
-Duration of impacts The impacts are more evident and direct during the construction period, tending to be mitigated throughout the operating period.
-Impacts on flora in general are irreversible as there is no vegetation covering at the project site.
-These impacts are offset by planting in different areas and by acquiring compensation areas.
-Impacts caused to fauna are also
+Duration of impacts general it is restricted to the Direct Influence Zone (DIZ).
+The impacts are more evident and direct during the construction period, tending to be mitigated throughout the operating period.